lyndon025/playtested/src/content/article/2023-10-21-summer-in-november--snowbreak-containment-zones-upcoming-update.md

 ---
-title: "Summer in November! | Snowbreak: Containment Zone's upcoming update"
+author: lyndonguitar
+category: Review
-description: "Verdurous Holiday, the upcoming expansion for Snowbreak: Containment Zone, unveils a picturesque beach paradise on Yallu Island: a picturesque oasis with tranquil beachesand lush landscapes nestled in the West Patra Sea."
+description: 'Verdurous Holiday, the upcoming expansion for Snowbreak: Containment Zone, unveils a picturesque beach paradise on Yallu Island: a picturesque oasis with tranquil beachesand lush landscapes nestled in the West Patra Sea.'
+featured: false
 pubDate: 2023-10-21
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "snowbreak:-containment-zone"]
+tags:
-featured: false
+- taptap
+- snowbreak:-containment-zone
-thumb: ""
+thumb: ''
+title: 'Summer in November! | Snowbreak: Containment Zone''s upcoming update'
 ---

 Verdurous Holiday, the upcoming expansion for Snowbreak: Containment Zone, unveils a picturesque beach paradise on Yallu Island: a picturesque oasis with tranquil beachesand lush landscapes nestled in the West Patra Sea.